RadoslawJankowski/an-application-to-manage-company-resources/README.md

 # an-application-to-manage-company-resources
  An application for making human resources, products, cash and commodities available in the company.

+**Remember to change the username and password in db.DBConnector getConnectionWithoutDatabase () and getConnection () to the username and password for your MySQL to be able to run the program!**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ENGLISH------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Application for managing the company, employees, documents and suppliers.